cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ## Encoding of Extensions {#ext-encoding}

 EDITOR'S NOTE: The current specification encodes many common extensions with a DER encoded byte string.
 It should be discussed if more or all commonly active extensions should be natively encoded with CBOR.
-Would an specific CBOR encoding have to be specified for each extension or can a general CBOR encoding that apply to all remaining extensions be specified?
+Would a specific CBOR encoding have to be specified for each extension or can a general CBOR encoding that apply to all remaining extensions be specified?

 This section details the encoding of the 'extensions' field.
 The 'extensions' field is encoded as a CBOR array where each extensionID is encoded as either a CBOR int or a CBOR OID tag.
-If 'extensionID' is encoded an an int (see {{extype}}),the sign is used to encode if the extension is critical and the 'critical' field is omitted.
+If 'extensionID' is encoded an int (see {{extype}}),the sign is used to encode if the extension is critical and the 'critical' field is omitted.
 Critical extensions are encoded with a positive sign and non-critical extensions are encoded with a negative sign.

 The 'extnValue' OCTET STREAM value field is encoded as the CBOR byte string 'extensionValue' except for the extensions specified below.
 The 'extensionValue' for the extensions mandated to be supported by {{RFC7925}} are encoded as follows: